-(c) Curb cuts for T3 general urban zone, T4 urban center zone and T5 urban center high intensity zone shall be as follows:
+(c) Curb cuts for [T3 general urban zone,] T3-R neighborhood residential, T4 general urban [center zone] and T5 urban center [high intensity zone] zones shall be as follows:

 - The number of curb cuts shall be minimized along boulevards and avenues, to the maximum practicable extent.
-Shared alleys, access drives and arrangements are encouraged to reduce the need for new curb cuts; - (2) Maximum width of new curb cuts shall be twenty-five feet for a two-way driveway and twelve feet for a one-way driveway, except that driveways for front yard houses and all other detached dwellings shall be no more than ten feet in width; and

-(3) Curb cuts shall be setback a minimum of twenty-two feet from adjacent properties.
+Shared alleys, access drives and arrangements are encouraged to reduce the need for new curb cuts; - (2) Maximum width of new curb cuts shall be twenty-five feet for a two-way driveway and twelve feet for a one-way driveway, except that driveways for front yard houses and all other detached dwellings shall be no more than ten feet in width; and - (3) Curb cuts shall be setback a minimum of twenty-two feet from adjacent properties.
 Lots with less than one hundred linear feet of frontage are exempt from this provision.

 (d) Placement.
-Parking location shall conform with standards set forth in Figure 1.9 (parking), dated September 2012, made a part of this chapter, and attached at the end of this chapter.
+Parking location shall conform with standards set forth in Figure 1.9 (parking[),] placement), dated [September 2012,] , made a part of this chapter, and attached at the end of this chapter.

-- (e) Quantity: - (1) Required number of off-street parking spaces is as follows:
+- [(e) Quantity: - (1) Required number of off-street parking spaces is as follows: